Webull review summary

 Stocks and ETFs

 US customers can trade on the US market (AMEX, NASDAQ, or NYSE).
-Customers from Hong Kong and China can also trade stocks/ETFs listed in Hong Kong, Shenzen and Shanghai.
+Customers from Hong Kong can also trade stocks/ETFs listed in Hong Kong, Shenzen and Shanghai.

 |Stock markets (#)||5||5||5|

 It's a great feature of Webull's service portfolio that you can trade fractional shares.
-However, penny stocks and OTC products are not available.
+Penny stocks and OTC products are also available.

 Get your free stocks from Webull

 As part of a promotion campaign, clients get 1 free stock valued between $3 - $300 when they sign up using a referral link; if they deposit any amount, they'll receive a second free stock valued between $8 - $2000.
-The promotion is valid for the first time Webull brokerage account opening only.
-Hurry up, as the campaign runs only through November 30, 2021!
+The promotion is valid for first time Webull brokerage account opening only.

 Webull provides access to some US options markets, although it's not clear which options exchanges specifically.